What are Your Pronouns? Examining Gender Pronoun Usage on Twitter: Detecting Gender Pronouns

 \item \textbf{{Activities}} ($\text{dim}=9$): The number of original tweets, retweets, quoted tweets, and replies the user posted as well as the number of hashtags, URLs, mentions, characters, and tokens used.

-\item \textbf{{Mentions}} ($\text{dim}=1,000$): We gather the top 1,000 most frequently mentioned users in our dataset and build a vector representing how frequently they were mentioned.
-Note that in this work, we treat retweets as a subset of mentions. \end{itemize}

-We purposely omit using users' biographies and display names as features they are our source of ground truth labeling of gender pronouns and contain obvious gender cues (see \S\ref{sec:bio_descriptors}).
+\item \textbf{{Mentions}} ($\text{dim}=\text{1K}$): We gather the top 1K most frequently mentioned users in our dataset and build a vector representing how frequently they were mentioned.
+Note that we treat retweets as a subset of mentions. \end{itemize} We purposely omit user biography as a feature because it is our source of ground truth labeling of gender pronouns.